‘You’ll find out’: Trump’s answer on question of scope of plans for Greenland

 “But we need it for security purposes, we need it for national security and even world security.
 It is very important.”

-But Mr Trump, who has long called for Nato members to increase their contributions to the military alliance, also appeared to express concerns about the extent to which America could rely on the bloc.
+But Mr Trump, who has long called for Nato members to increase their contributions to the military alliance, also expressed uncertainty about the alliance coming to America’s defence.

 “The big fear I have with Nato is we spend tremendous amounts of money with Nato, and I know we’ll come to their rescue but I just really do question whether or not they’ll come to ours,” the US president said.